Puncher1/SS-Code-Guidelines/Code Guidelines.md

 #### 7.1.3 Return Statements

 `return None`, `return` and no `return` at all will return `None` in the end.
-However, each should be used differently.
+However, each should be used differently.<br>

 * Use `return None` if the function is actually meant to return a value in another case: